vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

 #############

-**One device per core.** The core owns at most one Vulkan device, created lazily the first time anything needs it, or explicitly up front with setVulkanDevice_ or setVulkanDeviceFromHost_.
+**One device per core.** The core owns at most one Vulkan device, created lazily the first time anything needs it, or selected explicitly up front with setVulkanDevice_.
 Selection defaults to the most powerful device: suitable discrete GPUs first, then integrated, largest device local heap deciding ties.
-A Vulkan 1.4 conformant driver is a hard requirement; devices are created with **zero extensions** and a fixed feature set (listed at VSVulkanHostImport_) that plugins may rely on unconditionally.
+A Vulkan 1.4 conformant driver is a hard requirement; devices are created with **zero extensions** and a fixed feature set (listed in the header, summarized in :doc:`../gpufilters`) that plugins may rely on unconditionally.
+The core always creates its device itself; sharing frames with another Vulkan device or API in the same process is the job of the planned external memory/semaphore export facility, not device sharing.

 **GPU frames.** A GPU resident frame keeps its planes in VRAM as linear pitched storage buffers with exactly the strides the equivalent CPU frame